reactioncommerce/reaction-docs/public-docs/products-bulk-edit.md

 ---
-id: bulk-edit-products
+id: products-bulk-edit
-title: Products - Bulk Editing
+title: Products - Filter and Bulk Edit
 ---

 Products can be filtered and selected so that admin users can apply bulk actions on them.